jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Windows-Troubleshooting/Configuration-Class/Windows2012-2016-disk-partitioning-and-formatting.md

-# Windows 2012 Disk Partition and Formatting
+# Windows2012&2016 Disk Partition and Formatting
 Note: Disk partitioning and formatting are high-risk behaviors, please operate with caution.
 The following operations are for newly purchased data disks.
 If it involves the processing of the original data disk, make sure to create a snapshot for the data disk of the Virtual Machines to avoid possible data loss.

 **The data disk just purchased, by default, is not partitioned and formatted.
 You can refer to the following methods to initially configure it:**